aabs/proto_nix_for_dotfiles/README.md

 - Allows implementation in folders other than `$HOME`
 - Scans deployment source directory for symlinks to attach, safely preserving any matching originals

 The functionality prototyped here will be implemented in [fishdots](http://github.com/aabs/fishdots), but you can adapt it for you own uses too.

+## How to use it

+The only pre-requisite is you must have [fish shell](https://fishshell.com/) installed.
+But then, who in their right mind wouldn't?

-To use it, you have two ways to use it.
-The first is incremental and fine grained:
+There are two ways to use it.
+The first is flexible, incremental and fine grained:

 ```fish
 set -l new_gen (create_new_gen)